mkerschbaumer/atwork_refbox_ros_client/README.md

 # at_work_refbox_ros_client
 ====================

-Demo ros node for demonstrating the ussage of protobuf messages inside ROS.
+Demo ros node for demonstrating the usage of protobuf messages from the atwork refbox inside ROS nodes.

 ## Node Dependancy
 Depends on the following packages;